 Larsen recently completed a one-year postdoctoral position at the University of Nebraska-Lincoln Water Sciences Laboratory (WSL) where she provided expertise in specialized methods for water quality analysis and oversaw technical training within the facility.
 Her research at the WSL focused on emerging and persistent contaminants in groundwater and surface waters including pesticides, nitrates, and cyanobacterial toxins across Nebraska.
 Larsen received her PhD in Biology from Indiana University in 2016.
 Her dissertation work focused on how ratios of elements such as nitrogen and phosphorus shape the ecological, evolutionary, and molecular interactions between bacteria and phage.

 Larsen grew up in rural Nebraska where she embraced the great outdoors as rows of cornfields until she found her love for the ocean during a tropical ecology course in Belize.
-Swimming with sharks eventually lead to a NOAA Ernest F. Hollings Fellowship at the Great Lakes Environmental Research Laboratory in Ann Arbor, Michigan to study harmful algal blooms in the Great Lakes.
+Swimming with bio-luminescent invertebrates eventually lead to a NOAA Ernest F. Hollings Fellowship at the Great Lakes Environmental Research Laboratory in Ann Arbor, Michigan to study harmful algal blooms in the Great Lakes.
 Upon moving to Michigan for graduate school, she developed into an avid outdoor enthusiast and is now exploring the best Ontario has to offer for mountain biking trails, backpacking adventures, sport climbing, and back country hikes with her dogs.
 Her most recent aspiration – an ultramarathon!